top of page

 Who hits the hand of a harp player, who can play harp in a circle (audience), pays with a fourth bigger fine, as with another man of the same status.

-Not only these contemporary texts of Altfried and the Lex Frisionum give away the existence of bards and of an oral culture.
-Archaeological research in the terp region in the northwest of Germany and in the north of the Netherlands, has shown music instruments existed, including harps but also flutes.
-Excavated pieces of harp reveal a model similar to the early-seventh-century harp or lyre found at Sutton Hoo in East Anglia.
+Not only do these contemporary texts of Altfried and the Lex Frisionum reveal the existence of bards and an oral culture, but archaeological research in the terp region in the northwest of Germany and in the north of the Netherlands, former Frisia, has shown that musical instruments existed, including harps and flutes.
+Excavated pieces of harp reveal a model very similar to the early seventh-century harp or lyre found at Sutton Hoo in East Anglia.

 2. More blind poets and Bernlefs

-Sometimes lines are being drawn through history that are almost of a divine nature.
+Sometimes lines are being drawn through history that are of an almost divine nature.
 The famous modern Frisian poet Tsjêbbe Hettinga (1949-2013) was, believe it or not, blind.
-And just like his colleague Bernlef 1,200 years earlier, he too became blind at older age.
-The amazement doesn't end here.
+And just like his colleague Bernlef 1,200 years earlier, he too became blind at an older age.
+Hopefully, this was not a punishment from God, or maybe all poets run the risk of becoming blind?
+Anyway, the amazement does not end here.

-In the film documentary of the international, Frisian filmmaker Pieter Verhoeff about poet Tsjêbbe Hettinga, Tsjêbbe visits his parents' old farmstead, where his brother still lives.
+In the film documentary of the international Frisian filmmaker Pieter Verhoeff about poet Tsjêbbe Hettinga, Tsjêbbe visits his parents' old farmstead, where his brother still lives.
 By the way, his brother is also going blind.
-Besides all the impressive implicit silent suffering you can hear in their voices, read on their faces and near-blind eyes, Tsjêbbe Hettinga and his younger brother tell with great passion and admiration about a beautiful horse both had known when they were kids.
+Besides all the impressive implicit silent suffering you can hear in their voices and read on their faces and (near-) blind eyes, Tsjêbbe Hettinga and his younger brother tell with great passion and admiration about a beautiful horse both had known when they were kids.
 This was the end of the '60s.
 Indeed, a shining black Friesian.
 It was a magnificent horse in character, in gait, and in appearance, the brothers explain.
 Still, their father had tried to sell the animal on five different occasions.
-Each time their father felt remorse afterward and bought back the horse from the new owner.
-Of course, for more money than he had sold the animal.
-The end of the story was that the horse carried their deceased father to the graveyard.
-Like it was inevitable and predestined.
-When you watch the fragment of the documentary (see link below) observe the intense silence when they have told this part of their lives.
+Each time their father felt remorse afterward and bought back the horse from the new owner, of course, for more money than he had sold the animal.
+The end of the story was that the horse carried their deceased father to the graveyard, as if it were inevitable and predestined.
+When you watch the fragment of the documentary, see the link further below, especially observe the short but intense silence after they have told this part of their lives.

-The name of the horse?
+The name of the Friesian horse?
 Indeed, Bernlef.
-We didn't make it up…
+Believe us, we did not make it up!

-Please watch the short impressive fragment of this documentary titled Yn dat sykjen sûnder finen ‘within that searching without finding’, a strophe of one of Tsjêbbe Hettinga’s well-known poems.
+Please watch the short, impressive fragment of this documentary titled Yn dat sykjen sûnder finen 'within that searching without finding', a strophe of one of Tsjêbbe Hettinga's well-known poems.
 With the above in mind, try to keep your own seeing eyes dry.
-We haven't succeeded.
+We have not succeeded.

 3. Vertigo years

-We leave the blind poets Homer and Hettinga behind and turn back to the other blind poet where this blog post is about: Bernlef.
+We leave the blind poets Homer and Hettinga behind us and turn back to the other blind bard, which this blog post is about: Bernlef.
 Where did he and Saint Ludger hike?
 We mean, what did the world look like back then?
+We start with painting the political landscape, followed by the natural landscape.

 ienst den salta se ende ienst den wilda witzenges floed

-It weren't the most quiet years.
-The Frisians had battled against the imperialistic Franks for a century or so, but had lost the emporium Dorestat (present-day town of Wijk bij Duurstede) and their freedom in the first half of the eighth century, at the decisive battle at the River Boorne.
+It was not the quietest of years.
+The Frisians had battled against the imperialistic Franks for a century or so but had lost the emporium Dorestat, i.e., the present-day town of Wijk bij Duurstede in the province of Utrecht, and their freedom in the first half of the eighth century at the decisive battle at the River Boorne near the village of Irnsum in the province of Friesland.
 Read our blog post The Boarn Supremacy for more information about this lost battle.
-Successively, the Franks tried to convert the gentes of Frisia.
+Successively, as mentioned earlier, the Franks tried to convert the gentes of Frisia.
 That came with much violence and struggle, of which the famous murder of Saint Boniface in 754 was likely a part.
-It wasn't without reason the Frankish poet Ermoldus Nigellus described King Charles Martel as Frisonum Marte magister meaning 'with Mars' help master of the Frisians'.
+It was not without reason that the Frankish poet Ermoldus Nigellus described King Charles Martel as Frisonum Marte magister, meaning 'with idol Mars' help master of the Frisians'.
+The conversion of the Frisians was not a side-line activity and demanded persistence and resources.

 The neighbouring Saxons, with whom the Frisians were closely akin (Flierman 2021), still put up the toughest fight against the Franks.
 During their incursions in the early 750s, the Saxons burned thirty churches.
-In response, maior domo Pepin the Short ravaged Saxonia in 753.
+In response, Majordomo Pepin the Short ravaged Saxony in 753.
 However, it was his son, the famous Charlemagne, who was utterly ruthless.
-In the year 772, he destroyed the sacred tree Irminsul of the Saxons, and carried off the gold and silver of this sanctuary.
-Just as Ludger would do a bit later when he ruined the Frisian pagan temples of the idol Fosite on, probably, island Heligoland around the year 785 (read our blog post Liudger, the first Frisian apostle).
-The gold and silver carried off from island Heligoland was divided between Charlemagne and Saint Ludger.
-Two-third for Charlemagne and the rest, still nice to have and worth the efforts, for Ludger.
-Before we forget, in 782 Charlemagne beheaded no less than 4,500 Saxons at Verden, located upstream the River Weser.
+In the year 772, he destroyed the sacred tree Irminsul of the Saxons and carried off the gold and silver of this sanctuary.
+Just as Ludger would do a bit later when he ruined the Frisian pagan temples of the idol Fosite on, probably, the island of Heligoland in the region of Nordfriesland around the year 785 (read our blog post Liudger, the first Frisian apostle).
+The gold and silver carried off from the island of Heligoland was divided between Charlemagne and Saint Ludger: two-thirds for Charlemagne and the rest, still nice to have and worth the effort, for Ludger.
+Before we forget, in 782 Charlemagne beheaded no less than 4,500 Saxons at Verden, located upstream of the River Weser.

-Notwithstanding, or because of, all these genuine war crimes, the Westphalian (Saxon) nobleman Widukind revolted against the Franks during the period between 782 and 785.
+Notwithstanding, or because of all these genuine war crimes, the Westphalian (Saxon) nobleman Widukind revolted against the Franks during the period between 782 and 785.
 Typically, the Frisians east of the River Vlie joined this heathen commander in a final attempt to shake off Frankish domination and the new religion.
 Earlier, between 783 and 784, the Frisians were up in arms (Mol 2007).
-Widukind is said to have the Frisians to rebel against the Franks by urging them to relinquish the Christian faith and sacrifice to their former idols.
+Bretwalda 'broad ruler' Widukind is said to have urged the Frisians to rebel against the Franks by relinquishing the Christian faith and sacrificing to their former idols.
 But the Franks were victorious against both tribes.
-In the year 785, Widukind agreed a peace with the Franks and let himself be baptized.
+In the year 785, Widukind agreed to a peace with the Franks and allowed himself to be baptized.

 The Saxons, however, continued to rebel against the Franks.
-Also the Frisians continued to be jumpy.
-In 793, the Frisians west of the River Weser revolted a second time under the leadership of the principes Unno and Eilrad from Rüstringen (Mol 2007, Flierman 2021).
-Several years later in 797, Charlemagne “crossed the swamps and impenetrable places” to confront a combined rebellion force of Saxons and Frisians in the Elbe-Weser region.
-In the year 798, the Saxons of the region of Nordalbingia, meaning ‘north of Elbe’, were defeated in the Battle of Bornhöved, also Schlacht auf dem Sventanafeld, by prince Thrasco of the Obrodites, a West-Slavic people, in an alliance with the Franks.
+Also, the Frisians continued to be jumpy.
+In 793, the Frisians west of the River Weser revolted a second time under the leadership of the principes Unno and Eilrad from the region of Rüstringen (Mol 2007, Flierman 2021).
+Several years later, in 797, Charlemagne "crossed the swamps and impenetrable places" to confront a combined rebel force of Saxons and Frisians in the Elbe-Weser region.
+In the year 798, the Saxons of the region of Nordalbingia, meaning 'north of [the River] Elbe', were defeated in the Battle of Bornhöved, also Schlacht auf dem Sventanafeld, by prince Thrasco of the Obrodites, a West-Slavic people, in alliance with the Franks.
 During this battle, between 3,000 and 4,000 Saxons lost their lives.
-The submission of the last Saxon, and thus Frisian too, tribe is commonly fixed at 804.
-In this year Charlemagne deported and dispersed the Nordliudi ‘north people’ from north of the River Elbe.
+The submission of the last Saxon tribe, and thus Frisian, too, is commonly fixed at 804.
+In this year, Charlemagne deported and dispersed the Nordliudi 'north people' from north of the River Elbe.
 Indeed, ethnic cleansing is of all times.

-In 885, it was again a combined force of Frisians and Saxons, under command of Everhard Saxo count of Hamaland, that defeated the Viking army of Godfrid the Sea-King at Herispich, near modern Spijk in the Netherlands.
+Much later, in 885, it was again a combined force of Frisians and Saxons, under the command of Everhard Saxo, count of Hamaland, that defeated the Viking army of Godfrid the Sea-King at Herispich, near modern Spijk in the Netherlands.
 Read more about this piece of history in our blog post The Abbey of Egmond and the Rise of the Gerulfing Dynasty.
-Lastly, also the early-medieval scholae in the city of Rome attest of the close relationship between the two peoples.
+Lastly, the early-medieval scholae in the city of Rome attest to the close relationship between the two peoples.
 Frisian pilgrims stayed, at first, at the schola Saxonum.
-Only later, Frisians established their own schola Frisonum.
+Only later did Frisians establish their own schola Frisonum.
 Read our blog post Magnus’ Choice: The Origins of the Frisian Freedom to learn more about Frisians and their presence in the Vatican and Rome.
 Yes, even the Church of the Frisians can be visited in the Vatican.

-The Holy Wurt of Willehad - In Land Hadeln, the marshlands between the mouths of the rivers Weser and Elbe, the sage Die hillige Wurt ‘the holy terp’ exists.
-The story takes place in the time of Charlemagne when he tried to subdue the Saxons and the Frisians.
-To achieve this, Charlemagne asked for someone who dared to convert the most stubborn enemies of the faith, the Frisians and the Saxons, in the area of the lower river basins of the Weser and Elbe in the pagus ‘district’ Wigmodi.
-This turned out to be a man called Willehad who had risked his life converting Frisians before.
-Indeed, Willehad succeeded to convert the Saxons and the Frisians.
+The saga of the Holy Wurt of Willehad In the region of Land Hadeln, the marshlands between the mouths of the rivers Weser and Elbe, the saga Die hillige Wurt 'the holy terp' exists.
+The story takes place in the time of Charlemagne when he was terribly occupied with subduing the Saxons and the Frisians.
+To achieve this, Charlemagne asked for someone who dared to convert the most stubborn enemies of the faith, the Frisians and the Saxons, in the area of the lower river basins of the Weser and Elbe in the pagus 'territory' Wigmodi.
+This turned out to be a man called Willehad, who had risked his life converting Frisians before.
+Indeed, Willehad succeeded in converting the Saxons and the Frisians.
 After that, Willehad travelled to the free and confident people of Land Hadeln.
-On the terp, also called a Wort or Wurt, at the current village of Ihlienworth the first church was built: ‘die hillige Wurt’, the Holy Wurt.
+On the terp, also called a Wort or Wurt locally, at the current village of Ihlienworth, the first church was built: die hillige Wurt, the Holy Terp.

 medieval Frisia

-Not only the armies of the Franks were a threat for the Frisian people.
-Also, the nearby Danes became a threat.
+Not only were the armies of the Franks a threat to the Frisian people, but also the nearby Danes became a threat.
 The Scandinavian tribes had just started their infamous Viking campaign that would last for two centuries.
-Notably the Viking attack on Frisia in the year 810, in this very coastal area where Bernlef lived, would stir things up.
-The Norsemen made the inhabitants pay a tribute of a two-hundred pound of silver, which would be equivalent to the weregild ‘man-price’ of thirty-six freemen.
-Probably, the Danes tried to push back the Franks, and made a statement about whose sphere of influence Frisia really was.
-Comparable to statements still being made in the twenty-first century in the Kaukasus and near the Black Sea.
+Notably, the Viking attack on Frisia in the year 810, in this very coastal area where Bernlef lived, would stir things up.
+The Norsemen made the inhabitants pay a tribute of two hundred pounds of silver, which would be equivalent to the weregild 'man-price' of thirty-six freemen.
+Probably, the Danes tried to push back the Franks and made a statement about whose sphere of influence Frisia really was, comparable to statements still being made in the twenty-first century in the Caucasus and near the Black Sea.

-Presence of the Danes in East Frisia continued until 884, after the Battle of Norditi, also called the Slacht bei Nordendi, when the Frisians were victorious and pushed the Vikings out of East Frisia for good.
-According to Adam of Bremen’s Gesta hammaburgensis ecclesiae pontificum, no less than 10,377 Vikings lost their lives during this battle.
-Read our blog post A Theel Acht.
+Presence of the Danes in East Frisia continued until 884, after the Battle of Norditi, also called the Slacht bei Nordendi, near the village of Norden in the region of Ostfriesland, when the Frisians were victorious and pushed the Northmen out of East Frisia for good.
+According to chronicler Adam of Bremen's Gesta Hammaburgensis ecclesiae pontificum, 'the history of the bishops of Hamburg', no less than 10,377 Vikings lost their lives during this battle.
+Read our blog post A Theel-Acht.
 What a great idea! to learn more about this disastrous battle for the Vikings.

-Once Were Warriors - The fact that during the eighth century, after the incorporation of Frisia (and Saxonia) into the Frankish kingdom, there is an increase in weapon gifts, swords and shields especially, in graves along the North Sea coasts of Germany and of the Netherlands in comparison with the centuries before, is generally regarded as an expression of a period of social and political unrest.
-A period the warrior culture and warrior identity became more prominent.
+Once Were Warriors – The fact that during the eighth century, after the incorporation of Frisia and Saxonia into the Frankish empire, there was an increase in weapon gifts, particularly swords and shields, in graves along the North Sea coasts of Germany and the Netherlands in comparison with the centuries before, is generally regarded as an expression of a period of social and political unrest.
+A period when the warrior culture and warrior identity became more prominent.

 Around the time of all these troubles, and without a doubt well aware of the massive bloodshed in the wider region, Ludger and Bernlef were having their pleasant stroll on the coast of the muddy Wadden Sea.
-Maybe they even discussed the political situation.
-Pleading, perhaps, for a better and new administrative culture placing the citizens first.
-Anyhow, it’s the same region that would be exploited in second half of the twentieth century because of its massive gas fields.
+Maybe they even discussed the politically turbulent situation, pleading, perhaps, for a better and new administrative culture placing the citizens first.
+Anyhow, it is the same region that would be exploited in the second half of the twentieth century because of its massive gas fields.

 tota Frisia, High Middle Ages